smcpeak/factorio-cliff-deconstruct/README.md

 ## Known Issues

-Cliffs will be destroyed regardless of the current deconstruction planner filter settings, and there is no way to turn off cliff destruction.
+Cliffs will be destroyed regardless of the current deconstruction planner filter settings.
+However, there is a setting (in Options -> Mod Settings) to disable the mod, in which case it will ignore uses of the deconstruction planner.

 Cliffs will *not* be destroyed when shift-clicking a blueprint that has conflicts (unlike trees and rocks).